comet-ml/opik/apps/opik-documentation/documentation/docs/cookbook/quickstart_notebook.md

 print("\n".join(textwrap.wrap(summary, width=80)))
 ```

-    OPIK: Started logging traces to the "Default Project" project at https://www.comet.com/opik/jacques-comet/redirect/projects?name=Default%20Project.

-    Sure!
-Please provide the current summary and the instruction you'd like me to
-    focus on, and I'll create the concise final summary for you.

 Thanks to the `@opik.track` decorator and Opik's integration with OpenAI, we can now track the entire chain and all the LLM calls in the Opik UI:

 ![Trace UI](https://raw.githubusercontent.com/comet-ml/opik/main/apps/opik-documentation/documentation/static/img/cookbook/chain_density_trace_cookbook.png)